 A harness is a great alternative to aversive collars, giving you better control with a large, strong dog without relying on pain and discomfort.
 Harnesses provide another option for dogs that tend to slip or back out of their collars, as it's harder to wiggle out of a body harness than a regular flat collar.

 Front-attachment style harnesses are my personal favorite to use, especially with large, strong dogs.
 They offer great control and can be easier for your dog to accept than head collars (also known as head halters).
 If you attach the leash to the front of a harness on your dog's chest, you have control over your dog's center of gravity.
 When the dog tries to pull forward, he is gently turned to face you.
 Front-attachment harnesses do a great job of redirecting the dog and passively training loose leash walking, and are my favorite on-leash management option.
 If you're wanting to lessen your dog's pulling on leash, make sure you attach the leash to the front ring on your dog's chest.

-There are many brands available as these kinds of harnesses have become more popular; one of my personal favorites is the Freedom No-Pull Harness.
+There are many brands available as these kinds of harnesses have become more popular; one popular option is the Freedom No-Pull Harness.
 This harness offers both a front-attachment and back-attachment ring.
 For when you're training loose leash walking, use a double-ended leash (which comes included!) with this harness to attach to both the front ring and the back ring for more control.
-This double contact point helps to give your dog more feedback while you teach them to walk nicely on leash, giving you control over both your dog's momentum via the back and direction via the front.
+This double contact point helps to give your dog more feedback while you teach them to walk nicely on a leash, giving you control over both your dog's momentum via the back and direction via the front.